onflow/flow-playground-tutorials/tutorials/07-voting/README.md

 for how they want to manage their accounts.
 A user could replace their regular receiver with one that forwards the tokens to a different account that they have decided to delegate their voting power to, or it could split the tokens into different vaults in order to split up their votes in interesting ways.
-These are just a couple examples, but the capability and resource model of Cadence is what makes this possible!
+These are just a couple of examples, but the capability and resource model of Cadence is what makes this possible!

 Here is the complete code for `VotingTutorialGovernanceToken`: